What Is a Mobile Home Foundation pad?

 How Thick Should A Dirt Pad Be?

-The pad should be thick enough to produce a slightly domed profile which will be a minimum of 4 inches around the edge and 8 to 12 inches towards the center.
+Thick enough to produce a slightly domed profile which will be a minimum of 4 inches around the edge and 6 to 12 inches towards the center.
 The pad should be smoothed out with a box blade to remove any large holes which could collect water or moisture.

 The foundation pad underneath your mobile home should extend at least four feet beyond the perimeter of your pier foundations.

-The sloping foundation pad installation will ensure that any surface water runs away from the house and not towards it.
+This will ensure that water slopes away from the house and not towards it.

 How Wide Should My Pad Be?